 The 2023-2025 Biennial Work Plan to implement the Governor’s salmon strategy update8 outlines about $830 million in specific funding needs, providing a roadmap for near-term actions that, if funded, will help achieve recovery goals statewide.

-A 2011 study10 pegged the statewide cost of implementing habitat-related elements identified in regional salmon recovery plans for 2010-2019 at $4.7 billion in capital costs.
-As of today, only $1 billion has been invested or just under 22 percent of the need–a funding rate that will not achieve recovery.
+A 2011 study pegged the statewide cost of implementing only habitat-related elements identified in regional salmon recovery plans for 2010-2019 at $4.7 billion in 2011 dollars.

 Recovering salmon habitat requires both restoration and protection measures.
-Restoration helps watersheds that are damaged by past human activity, while land-use and regulatory programs provide the necessary backstop for habitat loss.
-Unfortunately, without increased funding, restoration projects are unable to keep pace with ongoing habitat losses in the more urbanized parts of the state where land-use and regulatory programs are not adequately protecting habitat in the face of population growth and development.
+Restoration helps watersheds that were damaged by past human activity, while protection measures through land-use and regulatory programs can reduce habitat loss.
+Unfortunately, without increased funding, restoration projects are unable to keep pace with ongoing habitat losses.
+In addition, land-use programs must change to better protect existing habitat to benefit from the substantial investments made through restoration.

 The funding chart above shows 1999-2022 salmon recovery funds by project type, administered by the Washington State Recreation and Conservation Office.
 The chart also includes $11 million in Pacific Salmon Treaty Orca Conservation funds for restoration, acquisition, and hatchery projects, which was from the National Oceanic and Atmospheric Administration in 2020.
 The Recreation and Conservation Office is a state agency that administers multiple funds and staffs multiple boards, including the Salmon Recovery Funding Board.